Aminn-6/NFT_Luxury_Services/README.md

 In summary, the NFT-based luxury service booking process can be broken down into the following steps:

-  -Mint NFTs for each unique luxury service.
+  - Mint NFTs for each unique luxury service.
+  -
-  -Browse and view available luxury services through the platform's front-end.
+  - Browse and view available luxury services through the platform's front-end.
+  -
 -Reserve a desired service by calling the reserveService function.
 -Complete payment for the reserved service using the completePayment function.
 -Transfer NFT ownership to the user upon successful payment.